daos-stack/daos/docs/user/container.md

 Successfully destroyed container 30e5d364-62c9-4ddf-9284-1021359455f2
 ```

+If the container is in use, the force option (i.e. --force or -f) must be added.
+Active users of a force-deleted container will fail with bad handle error.

+!!! note
+    It is orders of magniture faster to delete a container compared to
+    destroying each object individually.

 ## Container Properties

 Container properties are the main mechanism that one can use to control the
-behavior of container.
+behavior of containers.
 This includes the type of middleware, whether some
 features like deduplication or checksum are enabled.
 Some properties are
 immutable after creation creation, while some others can be dynamically
 changed.